qgis/QGIS-Documentation/source/docs/user_manual/processing/3rdParty.rst

 .........................................

-R integration in QGIS is different from that of SAGA in that there is not a predefined set of algorithms you can run (except for the example script).
+R integration in QGIS is different from that of SAGA in that there is not a predefined set of algorithms you can run (except for some example script that come with the *Processing R Provider* plugin).

 A useful set of example R scripts is available in the QGIS Repository.
-Perform the following steps to load and enable them.
+Perform the following steps to load and enable them using the *QGIS Resource Sharing* plugin.

 #.
-Add the "QGIS Resource Sharing" plugin (you may have to
+Add the *QGIS Resource Sharing* plugin (you may have to
    enable :guilabel:`Show also experimental plugins` in the Plugin Manager :guilabel:`Settings`)
 #.
 Open it (Plugins-> Resource Sharing-> Resource Sharing)